The world NO. 1 tennis player, Novak Djokovic, uses floatation therapy to stay on top of his game.

-From the moment you step into a tank you are supported by the dense concentration of magnesium sulphate, enabling the body to experience weightlessness or zero gravity.
+From the moment you step into a tank, you are supported by the dense concentration of magnesium sulphate, enabling the body to experience weightlessness or zero gravity.

 It is the synergistic effect that happens while floating that not only speeds up recovery after a sports game or intensive training session, improving the micro and macro circulation of blood flow to the extremities, removing all pressure from the joints and easing any possible pain.
-The cortisol and adrenaline that has been surging through the system gets flush out.
+The cortisol and adrenaline that has been surging through the system gets flushed out.

-When the lights are turned off (visual) and you experience the silence (auditory) and stillness, all your senses are enhanced, you become acutely aware of your body, your breath, your heart beat or the rumbling of your stomach, as they relax and let go of all stress and tension these systems have been holding.
+When the lights are turned off (visual) and you experience the silence (auditory) and stillness, all your senses are enhanced, you become acutely aware of your body, your breath, your heartbeat or the rumbling of your stomach, as they relax and let go of all stress and tension these systems have been holding.
 The brain gets the much-needed time to switch gears into neutral it is very much like hitting the reset button.

 Floating improves focus

 Research is showing the significant benefits of floatation therapy known as REST (restricted environment stimulation therapy) and the added benefit of combining the two enhances the visualisation techniques that are being used around the world by sports psychologists at this elite level.

 It is much easier for the brain to achieve a state of theta brain wave pattern, reached after years of meditation practice or just before falling asleep, when it doesn’t have to be aware of gravity, making this a fast-track way to a deep meditative state.